geoffreymendoza/project-cook/README.md

 - Can handle up to 2 player
 - Joystick compatibility
 ## Recipe System
-- Able to mix and match different ingredients to create a dish item
+- Able to mix and match different ingredients to create a dish item.3
 - Handle ingredients current state to new state
 - Character able to combine ingredients:
    - On a plate